+As a matter of fact, for Level 1 and Level 2 analysis, projections or estimations can be made based on available information such as certification values.
+These should be considered as minimum requirements and do not prevent the use of more realistic or detailed data to better characterise vehicle behaviour, where such data is available.
+For Level 3 and Level 4, where stricter requirements are in place, please refer to guidelines in Table 3.

-In a ‘Level 4’ calculation context (see paragraph 7.1), the substitution of publicly available official data, such as the EU OBFCM data, with OEM-specific average data is not permitted.
+In a ‘Level 4’ calculation context (see paragraph 7.1.) the substitution of publicly available official data, such as the EU OBFCM data, with OEM-specific average data is not permitted.
 In instances where publicly available official data is unavailable for a particular manufacturer or model, related to a specific powertrain type or region under consideration, OEM-specific average data may be employed to determine the "Discrepancy Factor."
-This factor should be based on an analysis of real-world data from vehicles with similar powertrains (e.g., internal combustion engine vehicles (ICEVs) or zero-emission/electric powertrains such as plug-in electric vehicles (PHEVs), fuel cell hybrid vehicles (FCHVs), etc.) and aligned with the specified region of operation (i.e., sale region).
+This factor should be based on an analysis of real-world data from vehicles with similar powertrains (e.g., internal combustion engine vehicles (ICEVs) or zero-emission/electric powertrains such as plug-in electric vehicles (OVC-HEVs), fuel cell hybrid vehicles (FCHVs), etc.) and aligned with the specified region of operation (i.e., sale region).
 OEM-specific average data may also be utilized to provide supplementary information.
 It is imperative for to disclose detailed information about the fleet sample used to derive the data, including, but not limited to, the sample size and period of data collection.
-These factors should be defined and updated regularly by the relevant authorities. .
+These factors should be defined and updated regularly by the relevant authorities.

-Vehicle emissions may increase over time due to wear, component deterioration and other factors.
-If emissions "Deterioration factors" for the specific modules are available for a particular region, they should be used to account for this issue.
-Emissions deterioration factors based upon measurement and used for vehicle emissions certification and/or type approval shall be considered primary data.
+Vehicle performance and efficiency may change over time due to wear, component deterioration and other factors, thus effecting fuel consumption and CO2 emission.
+If "Deterioration factors” for the specific modules are available for a particular region, they should be used to account for this issue.
+Deterioration factors based upon measurement and used for vehicle emissions certification and/or type approval shall be considered primary data.
 If a deterioration factor is not available for a region, then a deterioration factor could be calculated based on best available data and expert qualified assumptions with a minimum value of ‘1’.
 Since the deterioration effect covers vehicle aging, it is important to note that this factor may also be reflected in on-board fuel consumption monitoring data used to quantify the “Discrepancy factor”, and hence double counting shall be avoided.

 As far as the mere Fuel and/or Energy consumption is considered, the in-use consumption, ECin-use shall be calculated as follows for vehicles with powertrains with only one mode of operation: